 Left ventricular assist devices (LVADs) have moved from being a bridge to a heart transplant to destination therapy for patients with severe heart failure.
 Although their use in the general public has increased, they still provide a challenge to the emergency medicine (EM) physician.
 This series aims to cover the basics of how the EM physician approaches the care of these patients.

-Welcome to the AIR Procedures Module!
-After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online content related to emergency procedures.
-10 blog posts within the past 12 months (as of April 2019) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
-We identified 1 AIR and 9 Honorable Mentions.
+Welcome to the AIR Trauma Module!
+After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online content related to trauma emergencies.
+8 blog posts within the past 12 months (as of January 2020) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
+We identified 2 AIR and 6 Honorable Mentions.
 We recommend programs give 4 hours (about 30 minutes per article) of III credit for this module.

 Left ventricular assist devices (LVADs) have moved from being a bridge to a heart transplant to destination therapy for patients with severe heart failure.
 Although their use in the general public has increased, they still provide a challenge to the emergency medicine (EM) physician This series aims to cover the basics of how the EM physician approaches the care of these patients.
 Last week we covered the physical exam.
 This week: the diagnostic evaluation.